enw/my-agents/apps/agent-builder/docs/SME_AGENT_IMPLEMENTATION_STATUS.md

 ### Current Capabilities
 You can create an SME agent that:
 - ✅ Conducts web research using `web_search`
+- ✅ Retrieves Wikipedia articles with `wikipedia` (cached for speed)
 - ✅ Accesses APIs and documentation via `http`
 - ✅ Reads text files from workspace via `file`
 - ✅ Maintains structured memory across conversations